Appleseed/learn/docs/portal/install/upgrade.rst

 		* \Portals Directory - To allow for file storage per portal
 		* \rb_logs Directory - To allow logs to be rewritten
 		* Web.config - Only during upgrade to have settings written
-* Restore the database to a NEW database name.
+* Restore your portal database backup to a NEW database name.
 * Modify the Web.config of the new website to point to the new database
 * Extract the contents of the UPGRADE package into a folder on your computer, it is not recommended that you extract directly over your website.
 * Copy the files from the extracted UPGRADE package over the contents of your website's folder.